Fisheries Management and Canada’s Wild Salmon Policy

 One of the most important shifts needed within fisheries management is to set ecosystem-based escapement goals.
 Such goals would consider environmental uncertainty, the trophic position of salmon in the marine food web, the needs of wildlife, the role of salmon nutrients in watershed processes, and environmental/climate uncertainty.
 In many cases, simply letting more fish spawn would meet many of these goals.
 Identifying thresholds and specific needs of terrestrial carnivores is the focus of Raincoast’s Salmon-Carnivore Project.
 The needs of salmon for marine predators is the focus of our Southern Resident killer whale recovery work.

 Establishing protected salmon runs in protected watersheds

 Coupled with lowered harvest rates to consider wildlife needs, we also believe it is time to establish truly protected salmon runs – runs that would be managed solely for their importance to wildlife and ecosystems.
-The paper Salmon for Parks (2010 Conservation Letters) shows salmon runs that spawn in protected watersheds and parks are subjected to exploitation by commercial fisheries at levels as high as 80%.
+The paper Salmon for Parks (PDF) (2010 Conservation Letters) shows salmon runs that spawn in protected watersheds and parks are subjected to exploitation by commercial fisheries at levels as high as 80%.
 Often, these parks were created to protect species such as grizzlies, black bears and wolves that have depend on salmon.
 Allowing salmon to return to spawning grounds of protected areas without encountering the nets of the Pacific salmon fleet is a bold and ambitious proposal (because runs are only protected from harvest when they are overfished or endangered), but we believe it is one the public is ready for, and is long overdue for fisheries management.